classgraph/classgraph/README.md

 # FastClasspathScanner

 FastClasspathScanner is an uber-fast, ultra-lightweight classpath scanner, module scanner, and annotation processor for Java, Scala, Kotlin and other JVM languages.
-FastClasspathScanner scan the classpath and module path either at build-time (e.g. to implement annotation processing for Android), or at runtime.
+FastClasspathScanner can scan the classpath and module path either at build-time (e.g. to implement annotation processing for Android), or dynamically at runtime.

+FastClasspathScanner reads the classfile bytecode format directly for speed, and to avoid the overhead of loading classes, and the possible overhead and side effects of initializing classes (running static initializer blocks).

 FastClasspathScanner can scan both the traditional classpath and the visible Java modules (Project Jigsaw / JDK 9+), but is also backwards and forwards compatible with JDK 7 and JDK 8.
 FastClasspathScanner has been [carefully optimized](https://github.com/lukehutch/fast-classpath-scanner/wiki#how-fast-is-fastclasspathscanner).
 The project is stable and actively maintained.

 **What is classpath scanning?** Classpath scanning involves scanning directories and jar/zip files on the classpath to find files (especially classfiles) that meet certain criteria.
 In many ways, classpath scanning offers the *inverse of the Java class API and/or reflection:* for example, the Java class API can tell you the superclass of a given class, or give you the list of annotations on a class; classpath scanning can find all subclasses of a given class, or find all classes that are annotated with a given annotation.